data-platform-hq/terraform-azurerm-databricks-ws/README.md

 Terraform module for creation Azure Databricks Workspace

 ## Usage
 This module provides an ability to deploy Azure Databricks Workspace.
-Here is an example how to provision Azure Databricks Workspace in managed network with Databricks Access Connector
+Here is an example how to provision Azure Databricks Workspace in managed network.

-In this case, it is recommended to also provision prerequisite resources with [Resource Group](https://registry.terraform.io/modules/data-platform-hq/function-app-linux/azurerm/latest), [Network](https://registry.terraform.io/modules/data-platform-hq/network/azurerm/latest) and [Subnet](https://registry.terraform.io/modules/data-platform-hq/subnet/azurerm/latest) modules, otherwise provide required resources from your own sources.
+Currently, it is only possible to provision Databricks Workspace in managed network with help of this module.

 ```hcl
 data "azurerm_virtual_network" "example" {